cbeyls/MediaSession2MQTT/README.md

 The title of the currently playing or paused media, or an empty String (`""`) if no media is currently playing or paused or the title is unavailable.

 Note that many applications don't report any title, for example: Netflix, Disney+ for Android TV or Amazon Prime Video for Android TV.

+### mediaSession/{deviceId}/mediaDuration

+The duration of the currently playing or paused media in milliseconds, or an empty String (`""`) if no media is currently playing or paused or the duration is unavailable.

 ## A note about the Netflix app